mpmont/blog.marcomonteiro.net/all_collections/_posts/2012-01-20-codeigniter-thumb-helper.md

 ---
 layout: post
 title: Codeigniter - Thumb Helper
 date: 2012-01-20
 tag: ci,code,codeigniter,helper,image,php,thumb
 description: I’ve created a small thumbnail helper for codeigniter and I’d like to get some feedback from you guys.

-**Go nuts:**

-* Propose changes (fork the thingy and make some changes
 author: Marco Monteiro
 categories: [ci,code,codeigniter,helper,image,php,thumb]
 ---

 I’ve created a small thumbnail helper for codeigniter and I’d like to get some feedback from you guys.

 **Go nuts:**